F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_f5lbaas-vcmp.rst

         # is not standalone, all devices in the sync failover
         # device group for the hostname specified must have
         # their management IP address reachable to the agent.
-        # If order to access devices' iControl® interfaces via
+        # If order to access devices' iControl interfaces via
         # self IPs, you should specify them as a comma
         # separated list below.
         #